No Free Lunch for Approximate MCMC: Examples: Minibatch Algorithms

 \begin{assumptions} Assume that the subsampling algorithm satisfies \begin{enumerate} \item The output of the algorithm depends on every component of the sampled $Y$ for every value of $U$. \item For all $n$, the distribution of the number of steps $N$ in the``while" loops has CDF $F^{(N)}$ that satisfies \be 1 - F^{(N)}(x) \leq e^{-\lambda_{2}^{-1}(x-\lambda_{1})} \ee for some constants $0 < \lambda_{1},\lambda_{2} < \infty$.
 In other words, $N$ is stochastically dominated by a constant $\lambda_{1}$ plus an exponential random variable with mean $\lambda_{2}$.
 Define $\lambda = \lambda_{1} + \lambda_{2}$. \footnote{Note that this assumption allows for a deterministic sample size.} \end{enumerate} \end{assumptions}

-As Algorithm \ref{GenAusterity} is written above, it is straightforward to check that we must in fact choose $s \equiv 1$ under Assumption \ref{EqSimpleAusterityAssumption}; that is, we must use all of the data at every iteration.
+As Algorithm \ref{GenAusterity} is written above, it seems possible that we ``use" every datapoint at every iteration.
 Fortunately, this problem occurs only because Algorithm \ref{GenAusterity} is a rather unsuitable representation of the kernel.
 This can be remedied by choosing another kernel that represents the same Markov chain but gives better constants: